nashape/docs/rebuild.md

 However the initial learning curve for Rails (and Ruby) is significant.
 There are many fewer good Rails developers available for hire (although the calibre of Rails developers is usually much higher than that of PHP developers).

+### Commonly Implemented Features

+Rails provides opinionated solutions to common problems.
+These solutions have been developed and improved over time and by many hands and can be reliably incorporated (for example the Devise gem which provides a complete authentication and authorisation solution).

 ### Security